-Peri-urban agriculture constitutes one of the fastest growing markets in the humid tropics, supplying income to producers and food to urban populations.
+Peri-urban agriculture constitutes one of the fastest-growing markets in the humid tropics, supplying income to producers and food to urban populations.

-Farmers regularly use chemical inputs to battle with pests and diseases with negative effects on producers, consumers and the environment.
-Consequently researchers need to reconcile the competing demands of increasing crop productivity and protection of the environment.
+Farmers regularly use chemical inputs to battle with pests and diseases with negative effects on producers, consumers, and the environment.
+Consequently, researchers need to reconcile the competing demands of increasing crop productivity and protection of the environment.

 This competing demand is for example evident in the rapidly growing vegetable agriculture, especially the intensive, high input peri-urban systems such as those for tomato and egg plants.
-Out-dated, and sometimes ineffective and highly toxic chemical inputs are regularly used by peri-urban famers with negative effects.
+Out-dated, and sometimes ineffective and highly toxic chemical inputs are regularly used by peri-urban farmers with negative effects.
 At a global level the European Union has recently introduced stringent quality control measures to check the presence of pests and for conformity with pesticide residue limits on horticultural produce imported from Africa.
 This has particularly impacted negatively on the horticultural industry, a key foreign exchange earner in eastern Africa due to the high cost of testing.

 Microbial biological control methods using bio-pesticides offer a much-needed alternative to chemical pesticide abuse in crops.
 However, bio-pesticides, if applied the same way as conventional chemical pesticides face hurdles that hamper their commercial use.
 An alternative approach is seed treatment with bio-pesticides, a method that is now practiced commercially in Europe, USA and Israel against common pests and diseases.
 However, little use has been made of this technology in sub- Saharan Africa in spite of its great potential for vegetable and cereal crops grown especially by smallholder farmers.
-Adoption and application of this technology would be beneficial to the smallholder famer, consumers and environment.
+Adoption and application of this technology would be beneficial to the smallholder farmer, consumers and environment.

 “Alpha Seed Company Limited expressed its interest and support for this project because the company focuses on the acquisition, development, production and delivery of high quality vegetable seeds to Tanzania farmers.
 The goals of the project goals are addressing an important aspect in relation to establishment of healthy seedlings in vegetable nurseries and opens up new avenues for the company to serve farmers with new and safe technology.”